atet/raspberrypi/README.md

    * Press `CTRL+O` then `ENTER` to save
    * Press `CTRL+X` to exit

+### 4.2.
+Updates

-2. Next, we need to update everything on the Pi and install a few new dependencies
+* We need to update everything on the Pi and install a few new programs that the Craft server is dependent on (a.k.a. dependencies)
 * Copy and paste the entire multi-line block of code after the "`$`" and press ENTER
-   * Coffee break: This will take 10+ mins. and you don't need to babysit this
+   * Coffee break #2: This will take 10+ mins. and you don't need to babysit this

 ```
 $ sudo apt-get update && \